 for you.
 We may receive compensation when you visit our partners' sites or are approved for their products.

 You can read more about how we maintain editorial independence and how we make money here.

 Considerations when deciding between Ripple and Stellar

-Ripple was created to solve international payments by providing lower costs and faster transfers.
-Then Stellar was created to solve Ripple.
+Ripple was created in an attempt to solve issues with international payments by providing lower costs and faster transfers.
+Then Stellar was created in an attempt to solve Ripple’s issues.

-Stellar was initially based on Ripple systems, with the aim of redesigning the global economy for more inclusiveness.
+Stellar was initially based on Ripple’s system and aimed to redesign the global economy for more inclusiveness.
 But citing the complexity of the system, Stellar later redesigned itself with a brand new system of its own.